costanza13/password-generator/README.md

 # Password Generator

 ## Purpose
-Randomly generate a password after prompring the user to choose certain criteria that will help to create a strong, secure password.
+Web app to randomly generate a password after prompring the user to choose certain criteria that will help to create a strong, secure password.

 ## How It Works